Darlene Garner

 Darlene Onita Garner (born September 28, 1948) is an American minister and LGBT activist, and a co-founder of the National Coalition of Black Lesbians and Gays (NCBLG).
 She was the first African-American elder in the Metropolitan Community Church (MCC) and she helped create (and now leads) the denomination's biannual Conference for People of African Descent (PAD).
 In 2008 and 2009, she served as MCC Vice-Moderator.
-She is a nationally recognized speaker on LGBT religious issues; for instance, she was invited to join several other nationally known speakers to announce the "American Prayer Hour", a gay-affirming alternative to the "National Prayer Breakfast".
+She is a nationally recognized speaker on LGBTQ religious issues; for instance, she was invited to join several other nationally known speakers to announce the "American Prayer Hour", a gay-affirming alternative to the "National Prayer Breakfast".
 For her work in the LGBT community, Garner was credited in The African American Almanac as "contributing to the visible image of gays in society" and in 2010 was named a "Capital Pride Hero" by Capital Pride.

 Biography

 Early life and religion

 Garner is the oldest of five children.
 She is of African, Cherokee, and Irish descent.
 A native of Columbus, Ohio, Garner was brought up in the National Baptist Convention.
 She was baptized at age 7 at Union Grove Baptist Church in Columbus, Ohio.
 As a child, she attended public schools, was an active Girl Scout, and participated in the All-State Orchestra.
 Garner graduated from East High School in Columbus, Ohio in 1966.

 Garner studied at the Ohio State University, Samaritan College, and Lancaster Theological Seminary.
 Having been raised in the Baptist church, she later attended the Episcopal Church and eventually joined the Metropolitan Community Church in 1976.